 Understanding the different forms that bigotry takes is not a competition, it is an intellectual and humanist inquiry.
 As we condemn anti-Semitism and anti-Palestinian sentiment, we extend our sense of love and camaraderie to our Iranian American countrymen as well – as well as to our Asian American and Muslim American neighbors, and to all the different intersections of identity.
 Solidarity is not about embracing rosy conceptions of a noble “melting pot” in which opportunity and the “American Dream” are knocking at everyone’s doors.
 Rather, it is about embracing a radical sense of empathy that tears down physical walls and figurative ones alike.

-Amir Moghaddam is an Iranian American dual citizen and 4th generation seller of hand-knotted Persian and Oriental rugs based in Northern New Jersey.
+Hossein Jahandoost is the pen-name of an Iranian American dual citizen and 4th generation seller of hand-knotted Persian and Oriental rugs based in Northern New Jersey.